INTEGRATIVE KUNDALINI YOGA

 Third, the higher chakras, especially the heart chakra and the crown chakra, must be activated first before awakening the kundalini energy.
 These two chakras are extremely important.

 The activation of the heart chakra ensures that the enhanced intellectual faculty and the increase in willpower will be used properly and harmlessly.
-The activation of the crown chakra enables the spiritual energy to come down or descend in order to (1) awaken the kundalini energy safely, (2) awaken it to a higher degree, and (3) regulate the kundalini energy.
-The kundalini energy is brought up to the higher chakras and to the crown chakra by the spiritual energy.
+The activation of the crown chakra enables the spiritual energy to come down or descend to (1) awaken the kundalini energy safely, (2) awaken it to a higher degree, and (3) regulate the kundalini energy.
+The kundalini energy is brought up to the higher chakras and the crown chakra by the spiritual energy.

 When practicing this system of yoga, please be careful about these points:

-- There may be heat developing in the body, go slow on active stage of the exercises.
+- There may be heat developing in the body, go slow on the active stage of the exercises.

 - There may be tingling sensations in the spinal column, palms of the hands or soles of the feet.
-This is due to energy rising and freely circulating leading to opening of sleeping chakras.
+This is due to energy rising and freely circulating leading to the opening of sleeping chakras.
 You should not bother too much as it will gradually subside.

 - Negative thoughts and desire to express violent emotions.
 This is part of the energy rising and cleansing process.